Latest News

 LOT POLISH AERLINES

-LOT Polish Airlines announced that all flights from and to Tel Aviv have been cancelled until March 15.
+LOT Polish Airlines announced that all flights to and out of Tel Aviv have been cancelled until March 19.
+The Polish airline has also cancelled flights from Riyadh and Dubai until the 8th of March.

 LUFTHANSA